Many employee benefits and above-average salaries in various industries: Here you can find out how much life costs in Germany.

-In 2016, the unemployment rate stood at 4.1 percent in Germany.
-Germany therefore has one of the lowest unemployment rates in the world.
-The same year, the average rate for the 28 EU states was twice as high.
-While elsewhere in Europe, youth unemployment has risen significantly in the past few years, in Germany the dual education system has paid off.
-In 2016, only 7.1 percent of 15 to 24 year-olds were registered unemployed.
-The average for the EU-28 zone was 18.7 percent.
+In 2021, Germany had an unemployment rate of 3.6 per cent.
+The country therefore has one of the lowest unemployment rates in the world.
+While elsewhere in Europe youth unemployment has risen significantly in the past few years, Germany's dual education system has paid off.
+In 2021, only 7.8 per cent of 15- to 24-year-olds were registered as "unemployed".

-In Germany when you sign a work contract for employment subject to social security contributions, your contract states your gross salary.
+When signing a work contract for employment subject to social security contributions in Germany, your contract states your gross salary.
 But gross is not the same as net.
 It means that you will receive less than what is stated in your work contract.

-In an international comparison of economies, German occupies first places in many disciplines.
-You might think that Germans have achieved their ranking thanks to their proverbial hard work, long working hours, scant vacation and fewer public holidays than other countries.
+In an international comparison of economies, German occupies the first place in many disciplines.
+You might think that Germans have achieved their ranking thanks to their proverbial hard work, long working hours, scant holiday and fewer public holidays than other countries.
 Yet the statistics prove the contrary.
-As for working hours, with 1,651 collectively agreed hours per full-time employee, Germany posted the third-lowest value in the EU-28 zone.
-Only France and Denmark had shorter annual collectively agreed working hours.
-Vacation and public holidays also vary widely within the EU: in Germany in 2014, employees had 41 days of vacation and public holidays, whereas Belgians had to be content with 29.
+As for working hours, with 1,574 collectively agreed hours per full-time employee, Germany posted the lowest value in the EU-27 zone.
+(Public) holidays also vary widely within the EU: in 2014, German employees had 41 days of holiday and public holidays, whereas the EU average was 35.7.